 How Do I Apply to the Program?

-A complete application should include the following:
+A complete application must include the following materials:

 - cover letter